 What is dissociative identity disorder?

 Statistics regarding this disorder indicate that the incidence of DID is about 1% of all adults (general population) in the United States, from 1%-20% of patients in psychiatric hospitals and is described as occurring in girls equally to boys and up to nine times more often in women compared to men.
 However, this female preponderance may be due to difficulty identifying the disorder in males.
-Disagreement among mental-health professionals about how this illness appears clinically and controversy about whether DID even exists adds to the difficulty of estimating how often it occurs.
+Disagreement among mental health professionals about how this illness appears clinically and controversy about whether DID even exists adds to the difficulty of estimating how often it occurs.

 Some professionals continue to be of the opinion that DID does not exist.
 The nature of this skepticism is sometimes due to questions about why many more individuals who have endured the stress of terrible abuse as young children do not develop the disorder, why more children are not diagnosed as having DID, and why some DID sufferers have no history of significant trauma.
 One explanation for what some believe to be these inconsistencies is that given the highly complex and unknown nature of the human brain and psyche, many of those whom one would expect to develop dissociative identity disorder are spared due to their resilience.
 Another concern about the diagnosis of DID involves having to rely on the traumatic memories of those who suffer from this disorder.
 That DID is significantly more often assessed in individuals in North America compared to the rest of the world, for the most part, leads some practitioners to believe that DID is a culture-based concoction rather than a true condition.
-As with many other mental health issues, symptoms of the same disorder in children look very different than symptoms in adults.
+As with many other mental health issues, symptoms of the same disorder in children look very different from symptoms in adults.
 Studies that verify the presence of DID using multiple resources add credibility to the diagnosis.
 Research on individuals with DID that have little to no media exposure to information on the illness lends further credibility to the reliability of the existence of this mental health condition.

-How do health-care professionals diagnose dissociative identity disorder?
+How do health care professionals diagnose dissociative identity disorder?

 - The presence of two or more distinct identities or personality states (each with its own relatively persistent pattern of perceiving, relating to, and thinking about him or herself and the world)